hadim/docker-omero/README.md

 Default admin credentials are `root` and `password`.
 Don't forget to change the password !

 By default `~/data` will be used as OMERO data directoy. `80` is the default port for OMERO.web and `4064` is the default port for OMERO.server.

+Note : It would be nice to use the new [named volume feature](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) of docker and docker-compose.
+But for now we can't mount them on the host.

 ### Parameters